Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 \subsection{Quantum internal energy distribution}

 From a stochastic thermodynamic point of view, any internal energy difference of a quantum transformation is a \emph{stochastic process}.
 This holds even for isolated systems, since energy-change fluctuations---that however average to zero---are induced by the measurement apparatus.
-We recall that the latter irreversibly perturbs the measured (thermodynamic) system in any \emph{sequential} measurement procedure that is directly performed on the system.
+We recall that the latter irreversibly perturbs the measured (thermodynamic) system in any procedure sequential projective measurements that are directly performed on the system.

 In the following, we are going to introduce the concepts of \emph{stochastic internal energy} and \emph{stochastic quantum work} in a generic quantum scenario with arbitrary density operators and time-dependent thermodynamic transformations.
 Let us identify the time-dependent quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$ with the Hamiltonian operators $\mathcal{H}(t_1)$ and $\mathcal{H}(t_2)$ at the initial and final times of the transformation under scrutiny.
 The Hamiltonian operators admit the spectral decomposition: